josepebel/Final-Project-Ironhack/README.md

 ### API Endpoints

 You can check the correct operation of the service using Postman.
-In the folder resouces you can find the endpoint-collection to check all endpoints for edge-service and proxy-services.
+In the folder resouces you can find the [endptoin-collection](https://github.com/josepebel/Final-Project-Ironhack/blob/master/Resources/Laptop-Collection.postman_collection.json) to check all endpoints for edge-service and proxy-services.

 |     Method        |             Endpoint               |                          Return                        |
 |-------------------|------------------------------------|--------------------------------------------------------|